bparanj/crystal/computer/basics/ac-dc.md

 ### What is AC Voltage?

 **Alternating Current (AC) voltage** is a type of electrical voltage where the current periodically changes direction.
 The voltage level oscillates between positive and negative values over time.

+What is positive value?
+What is negative value?
+What are the value in numbers?
+Is it always equal in positive and negative?
+How can you say it is birectional?
+Maybe in the case of discrete values?
+If it is a curve it is constantly changing direction.
+Why does the electronic devices operate on DC and not AC?

+Why is AC voltage is not buried under the ground?
+What is meant by efficiency in AC voltage?

 #### Characteristics of AC Voltage:
 - **Bidirectional**: Current changes direction periodically.